learn-co-curriculum/phase-4-serializing-associations/README.md

 ```

 Because we have included the `has_many` macro in the `Director` serializer, when
-we navigate to `localhost:3000/directors/1`, we can see the list of movies that
+we navigate to `localhost:3000/directors/:id`, we can see the list of movies that
-belong to that particular director:
+belong to that particular director, eg:

 ```text
 {